 Q: I’ve seen you’ve been playing with some pretty non-traditional flavors though, like a kimchi schmear?

 A: Yes, even though I’m a traditionalist, I think there’s room for a little bit of innovation that will hold true to both what a bagel should be, but also hold true to what Portland would want.
-Here’s what will likely be our menu when we open:

 *Photo credit: Brandon Waller